Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Monte Carlo simulations methodology

 \subsection{Simulation of particle transport from IP1 to the LHCf detector and of the detector response}

-Transport of generated secondary particles in the beam pipe from IP1 to the TAN, the electromagnetic and hadronic showers produced in the LHCf detector by the particles arriving at the TAN, and the detector response are simulated with the \textsc{cosmos} and \textsc{epics} libraries~\cite{EPICS}.
-Secondary particles produced in the interaction between collision products and the beam pipe are also taken into account in this step.
-These events generally have energy well below $\gev{100}$ and thus provide no bias to the momentum distributions of signal events that focus only on energies above $\gev{100}$.
-The survey data for detector position and random fluctuations due to electrical noise are also taken into account.
-See Ref.~\cite{LHCfpppi0} in detail.
+Transport of secondary particles inside the beam pipe from IP1 to the TAN, the electromagnetic and hadronic showers produced in the LHCf detector by the particles arriving at the TAN and the detector response are simulated with the \textsc{cosmos} and \textsc{epics} libraries~\cite{EPICS}.

+Secondary particles produced by the interaction between IP1 collision products and the beam pipe are also taken into account in this step.
+The secondary particles from beam pipe interaction events generally have energy well below $\gev{100}$ and thus provide no bias to the momentum distributions of collision events that focus only on energies above $\gev{100}$.
+The survey data for detector position and random fluctuations due to electrical noise are also taken into account in this step.
+See Ref.~\cite{LHCfpppi0} for more details.